Partition Anti-Memorial Project

 Family History and Partition Art

-My mother's family is originally from Karachi which became part of Pakistan when the new border was created in 1947.
+My mother's family is originally from Karachi which became part of Pakistan when the new border was created in the Partition of India, in 1947.
+My father's family is from Bengal which became East Pakistan in 1947, and then Bangladesh in 1971.
 Partition, migration, and communal violence are part of my family history.
 My identity as a grandchild of the Partition has certainly affected my art practice as an artist.

 As the lives and identity of common people in pain across the border are lost, born again out of a sense of despair, there is also a sign of hope in this period.
 My hope is to create resources that log the history that was lost, and create a collection of images and develop the story of this painful heritage.